George Santos says he's humbled but dismisses 'pearl clutching' critics

 Santos had appealed to Trump directly for help, citing his loyalty to the president’s agenda and to the Republican Party in a letter published Oct.
 13 in The South Shore Press.
 But he said Sunday that he had no expectations and learned of his commutation from fellow inmates who saw the news on television.

-Revelations that Santos invented much of his life story surfaced just weeks after he became the first openly gay Republican to elected to Congress in 2022.
+Revelations that Santos invented much of his life story surfaced just weeks after he became the first non-incumbent openly gay Republican to be elected to Congress in 2022.

 Santos had said while campaigning that he was a successful business consultant with a sizable real estate portfolio.
 But he ultimately admitted to embellishing his biography.
 He had never graduated from Baruch College, where he had claimed to be a standout player on the Manhattan college’s volleyball team.
 He had never worked at Citigroup and Goldman Sachs.
 He didn't own property.

-In truth, he struggling financially, had drifted through several jobs, including one for a company accused of running a Ponzi scheme, and even faced eviction.
+In truth, he struggled financially, had drifted through several jobs, including one for a company accused of running a Ponzi scheme, and even faced eviction.

-After becoming just the sixth person to be expelled from Congress, Santos made hundreds of thousands of dollars selling personalized videos to the public on Cameo.
+After becoming just the sixth person to be expelled from the House, Santos made hundreds of thousands of dollars selling personalized videos to the public on Cameo.
 He returned to the service Sunday.